-iii) Data collection
+c) Data collection

+An important principle of this strategy is that management decisions are based on evidence.
 Good data are needed so that any problems with the health of a fish stock are identified early and the right management measures can be introduced to protect and restore the stock as quickly as possible.
 Without good data we risk not intervening to stop a stock collapsing or alternatively imposing measures that restrict the fishery when they are unnecessary.
+The data needed will come from both the fishing community and AIGCFD.

-The fishing community has the best information about the health of fish stocks.
-By recording the number, species, size and location of fish caught, and combining this with monitoring surveys carried out by AIGCFD (Appendix 6) we can build up an accurate picture of what is going on and intervene only if required in a targeted way to protect any stocks in trouble.
+Reason for this: The fishing community has the best information about the health of fish stocks.
+By recording the number, species, size and location of fish caught, and combining this with monitoring surveys carried out by AIGCFD (Appendix 4) we can build up an accurate picture of what is going on and intervene only if required in a targeted way to protect any stocks in trouble.

+Everyone who registers will be asked to provide catch data.
+This will be on a voluntary basis and incentives will be used to improve return rates.
 Everyone registering to fish will be asked to do this by filling in a logbook provided by AIGCFD.
 The logbook should be completed on every fishing trip and handed in to the Conservation Office every six months.
-Licences will contain details of how the licensee should collect data and supply it to AIGCFD.
+Everyone who is issued a licence will have to provide catch data to AIGCFD as a condition of their licence.